k0sproject/k0smotron/docs/capi-remote.md

 Since k0smotron remote machine provider can't create machines on its own, it works with a pool of pre-created machines.

 !!! warning
-    Changes to a claimed `PooledRemoteMachine` are propagated to its `RemoteMachine`.
-Avoid changing the machine address, port, user, SSH key, or other connection settings while the machine is in use, because those values are also used when cleaning up the machine.
+    A `PooledRemoteMachine` is copied into the `RemoteMachine` when it is claimed.
+Its `spec` must not be changed while it is reserved.
+Configure the address, port, user, SSH key, and cleanup commands before the pool entry is claimed.

 ```yaml
 ---